NOTICE!

 Stage 10: The Cauldron

-Percival is unflappable without any sign of weakness, which of course does a lot to make her interesting.
+Percival is unflappable without any sign of weakness which, as we all know, does a lot to make her interesting.

 Percival acts butthurt over all the obstacles seeming to target her after Nimue determines the third stone as answering to Laevatin.
-The theme here is “Bloods on Fire” from Summer in Abaddon.
+The theme here is “Bloods on Fire” from Summer in Abaddon (the title should speak for itself here.)

 Percival drives Laevatin into its stone.
 For the first time, the message the stone generates strangely isn’t read aloud.

-Percival’s ready to go home early by the time her sword is sacrificed.
-The new message also reads, “With but one knight’s entry to the Hollow, the land shall see the light again.”
+The new message reads, “With but one knight’s entry to the Hollow, the land shall see the light again.”

 Stage 11: Dragon’s Lair